Point Bridget State Park

-With a surplus of year-round activities, voyagers of all skill levels delight in this state park within Alaska’s state capitol
+With a surplus of year-round activities, adventurers of all skill levels delight in this state park close to Alaska’s state capital.

 THINGS TO DO

 The park is a popular destination for birding, beachcombing, wildlife viewing, boating, and hiking.
 Salmon fishing is excellent off the Berners Bay beaches and in Cowee Creek.
 The area features several miles of trails that showcase views of meadows, cliffs, and beaches, leading to three public use cabins.
 In the winter, the meadows and forest are popular for cross country skiing and snowshoeing.

 Point Bridget State Park has almost 10 miles of trails.
 The most popular hike is Point Bridget Trail, a 3.5-mile, one-way walk from the trailhead on Glacier Highway to Point Bridget, where you can spot sea lions and seals playing in the surf.
 Within 2 miles of the trailhead you pass through Beaver House Meadow, surrounded by old growth rainforest and the park's largest Sitka spruce trees.

 Point Bridget is offers a scenic combination of meadows, rocky shoreline, cliffs, and streams.
 Wildlife is plentiful in the area.
 In the spring, black bears feed on sedges in the meadow, and in late July they feast on the salmon runs in Cowee Creek.
 Sea lions and harbor seals are frequently seen frolicking along the shore.
 From April through September, humpbacks feed in the area and it's not unusual to see them spouting, displaying their massive tail flukes, or even breaching.
 The area’s forests and wetlands provide habitat for porcupines, squirrels, and beavers.